What Is A Refugium?

-In tank refugiums come with inbuilt compartments that we can use to create the separate environment.
+In tank refugiums come with inbuilt compartments that we can use to create a separate environment.
 It has adjustable sliding brackets to allow closing and opening.
 It is thus easy to set up and maintain.
 The system facilitates a gentle flow of water inside the fish tank and keeps all the content of the subsystem away from the return pump and other chambers.
 The main disadvantage is that it can be very expensive.

-Sump-based designs entail having a separate stand-alone system which is usually contained in a cabinet under your main tank but still connected to the main aquarium.
+Sump-based Refugium designs entail having a separate stand-alone system which is usually contained in a cabinet under your main tank but still connected to the main aquarium.
 The refugium is one of several compartments in the sump which used in combination with other equipment helps in the filtration process.

 Hang on Back Design (HOB)

-The hang on back refugium model has the system compartment at the back of the aquarium.
+The Hang on Back refugium model has the system compartment at the back of the aquarium.
 The subsystem connects to the main water tank by using holes in the tank or a u-tube.
 HOB refugiums are easier to manage as they are more accessible and affordable.

 However, if the system is not set up correctly, there may be occasions where the water flow is unstable which can cause your tank nutrients to become unbalanced.
 The hang on back refugium can also take away from the overall appearance of your tank as it is not easy to hide.